UPPS 01.04.30 - Release of Information Pursuant to the Texas Public Information Act

 UPPS No. 01.04.30

-explain the procedures to follow after receiving a request for information from internal or external requestors under the Act.
+explain the procedures to follow after receiving a written request for information from internal or external requestors required by the Act.

 SUMMARY OF THE ACT